JalaliLabUCLA/Image-feature-detection-using-Phase-Stretch-Transform/Matlab/README.md

 ## Instructions

-Image processing toolbox is needed to run this function, function has been tested on MATLAB R2013a on a computer with Windows 7, 64 bits operating system.
+Image processing toolbox is needed to run this function, function has been tested on MATLAB R2013a on a computer with Windows 7, 64-bit operating system.
 The code uses IMOVERLAY function developed by Steven L. Eddins for visualization of detected features.
 The test image is loaded in line #8 in the test_script_PST.m file.
 The test images can be called from the Test_Images directory and then, set the file name in the code on line #8.
 The images can be color or greyscale.
 However, PST operation occurs on color images only after converting them to greyscale.